cravinadventure/AfterEffects/README.md

 # AfterEffects
-Batch Images to Instant Reel
+Batch Images to Instant Reel or TikTok in Adobe After Effects